Tibetan Plateau: Human history

+Extinct humans (Denisovans) lived on the Tibetan plateau from around 200,000 to 40,000 years ago, according to a study published in Nature.

 Nomads on the Tibetan Plateau and in the Himalayas are the remainders of nomadic practices historically once widespread in Asia and Africa.
 Pastoral nomads constitute about 40% of the ethnic Tibetan population.
 The presence of nomadic peoples on the plateau is predicated on their adaptation to survival on the world's grassland by raising livestock rather than crops, which are unsuitable to the terrain.
 Archaeological evidence suggests that the earliest human occupation of the plateau occurred between 30,000 and 40,000 years ago.
 Since colonization of the Tibetan Plateau, Tibetan culture has adapted and flourished in the western, southern, and eastern regions of the plateau.
 The northern portion, the Changtang, is generally too high and cold to support permanent population.
 One of the most notable civilizations to have developed on the Tibetan Plateau is the Tibetan Empire from the 7th century to the 9th century AD.